 The Wills’ social circle of anglophone Marylanders midst the many Frenchmen can be seen from the witnesses at daughter Mary Anne’s wedding in 1827: Stanislaus Gardner, N. Offutt, Raphael Smith, Teresa C. Wills, Ann E. Hardy, and Theo Lastraphe — all Marylanders except the last.
 The year before her marriage, Mary Anne Wills had been godmother for a daughter of Robert Burleigh Jr., another major English family in the community and the one with whom the Wills would most intermarry.

 Their family increased so that at the 1830 census Frederick and Ann Catherine were at home in Grand Coteau with two young women (one aged 20-29, one 15-19) and teenager Justin and three younger boys, and 13 enslaved persons.

 Frederick Wills died on 3 October 1831, “aged 55”, and his succession papers are dated 16 Nov 1831.
-His widow later returned to Maryland and in 1855 at age 65 she applied for pension from Frederick Wills’ War of 1812 service.
-In that application she gives the information on their marriage and her maiden name.
+His widow later returned to Maryland and in 1855, giving her age as 65 she applied for pension from Frederick Wills’ War of 1812 service.
+In that application she gives the information on their marriage and her maiden name, and her residence as Charles County with acquaintances “Aloysious Coomes, Charles S. Kenaman, res.
+Charles Co.”
 Her son Charles H. Wills also went to Maryland, where he died in 1845.
 His estate documents imply that he had 4 surviving siblings then, in addition to his late sister Mary Anne Wills Doremus. (see below)

 The records of St. Charles Borromeo Church in Grand Coteau (GCCh) give thorough baptismal and marriage information about most of the family, but only after its founding in 1819.
 The census records suggest that Frederick had several earlier children whose names are unknown to us.